Vet care

 Research indicates a higher chance of incurring cancer at vaccine injection sites.
 Since studies show immunity gained from vaccinations last several years and boostering annually is not necessary, some individuals whose cats are primarily indoor cats, opt to lower their cancer odds by less frequent boostering.
 This is a choice to be made by individuals with advice from their veterinarians.

-Exotic Cattery does not vaccinate kittens for Feline Leukemia since kittens seem to experience strong side effects from the FeLeuk vaccine.
-We do, however, vaccinate our adult cats for Feline Leukemia and have never experienced a negative reaction to the vaccine in the adults.
 We also randomly test a few of our adult cats yearly for Feline Leukemia.
 If you take your kitten outside often, we recommend vaccinating for the disease after your kitten is four months old and can handle the vaccine.
 However, this vaccine is likely not necessary for an indoor cat or one only taken outside on a harness since this disease is transmitted by direct contact with the feces or saliva of an infected cat.